-(4) Qualifications to Achieve Proven Provider Status.: In school districts performing in the lowest 10 %percent statewide, under M.G.L. c.
-71, § 89, and in which the 9 %percent net school spending cap is, or would be exceeded, applications will be considered only from proven providers.
-Proven Providers.
-The Commissioner will determine and grant proven provider status shall be granted by the Commissioner..
+(4) Qualifications to Achieve Proven Provider Status: In school districts performing in the lowest 10 percent statewide and in which the 9 percent net school spending cap is or would be exceeded, applications will be considered only from Proven Providers.
+The Commissioner will determine and grant proven provider status.

-Applicants for proven providerProven Provider status shallmust meet the requirements in 603 CMR 1.02.
+Applicants for Proven Provider status must meet the requirements in 603 CMR 1.02.
 The applicant must submit evidence, satisfactory to the Commissioner, to demonstrate a significant management or leadership role at a school or similar program that is an academic success, a viable organization, and relevant to the proposed charter school.

-- (a) (a) The applicant shall submit a detailed description of role(s) and responsibilities at the successful school(s) or program(s). - (b) (b) The applicant shall submit data demonstrating success in student academic performance and evidence of academic program success, including but not limited to: - (i) Proficiency levels and growth measures on the Massachusetts comprehensive assessment system or equivalent assessments for all students and for one or more targeted subgroups as defined in M.G.L. c.
-71, § 89(i)(3), which are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades, over no less than a three-year period for cohorts of students; - (ii) Student performance on other standardized tests over no less than a three-year period for cohorts of students, if available, which demonstrates student achievement levels that are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades; - (iii) attendance, retention, and attrition data; and - (iv) graduation and dropout data-, if applicable. - (c) (c) The applicant shall submit evidence of organizational viability, which shall include but not be limited to effective governance, effective financial management, and compliance with applicable laws and regulations. - (d) (d)-The applicant shall provide evidence to demonstrate that the successful school serves a student population(s) similar to the population(s) to be served by the proposed charter, and that the program to be offered at the proposed charter is similar to, or represents a reasonable modification of, the successful school. - (e) (e) Applicants shall provide any other information as required by the Commissioner Department.
+- (a) The applicant shall submit a detailed description of role(s) and responsibilities at the successful school(s) or program(s). - (b) The applicant shall submit data demonstrating success in student academic performance and evidence of academic program success, including but not limited to: - (i) Proficiency levels and growth measures on the Massachusetts comprehensive assessment system or equivalent assessments for all students and for one or more targeted subgroups as defined in M.G.L. c.
+71, § 89(i)(3), which are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades, over no less than a three-year period for cohorts of students; - (ii) Student performance on other standardized tests over no less than a three-year period for cohorts of students, if available, which demonstrates student achievement levels that are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades; - (iii) attendance, retention, and attrition data; and - (iv) graduation and dropout data, if applicable. - (c) The applicant shall submit evidence of organizational viability, which shall include but not be limited to effective governance, effective financial management, and compliance with applicable laws and regulations. - (d) The applicant shall provide evidence to demonstrate that the successful school serves student population(s) similar to the population(s) to be served by the proposed charter, and that the program to be offered at the proposed charter is similar to, or represents a reasonable modification of the successful school. - (e) Applicants shall provide any other information as required by the Department.

-For applicants with a current or previous relationship to a Massachusetts charter school, the Commissioner may consider all information related to such school'sschool's performance, including his evaluation in connection with each renewal of its charter.
+For applicants with a current or previous relationship to a Massachusetts charter school, the Commissioner may consider all information related to such school's performance, including his evaluation in connection with each renewal of its charter.